Locations:

 What is atrial flutter?

 A normal heart rate is 60 to 100 beats a minute when you’re at rest.
 Atrial flutter can make your heart’s upper chambers beat 250 to 350 times a minute.
-This causes your lower chambers to beat fast as a response, commonly as fast as 150 beats a minute or more.
+This causes your lower chambers to beat fast in response, commonly as fast as 150 beats a minute or more.

 • Typical (most common type): Abnormal electrical signals go in a counterclockwise circle in your right atrium.